s-kust/python-backtesting-template/README.md

 *22.12.2024.*

 1. In the `run_fwd_return_analysis.py` file, the testing is now performed not for a single number of days, but for a specified range.
-2. The OHLC data must include the necessary derived columns to create features.
+2. The OHLC data must include the necessary *derived columns* to create *features*.
 Previously, the `TickersData` class handled it, but now this responsibility has been shifted to the functions that generate features.
 If a function cannot find the required derived columns, it should call other functions to add them.
 For an example, refer to the `/features/f_v1_basic.py` file.
-3. The long and complicated function `get_df_with_features` has been split into several smaller functions.
+3. The long and bulky function `get_df_with_features` has been split into several smaller functions.